davgarrido14/autoscout24_2025_1108-car-market/README.md

 Overview
 This project analyzes 118,382 used car listings from Autoscout24, collected on 2025‑11‑08.
 The goal is to understand pricing patterns, brand behavior, vehicle age distribution, fuel types, and broader market dynamics.
 The analysis combines statistical methods, visual exploration, and data cleaning to uncover meaningful trends in the European used‑car market.

+#  Summary

+The market is dominated by recent, mid‑priced, gasoline/diesel vehicles.

+Brand identity is one of the strongest drivers of price.

+Luxury brands create extreme outliers that require careful handling.

+The dataset reflects real‑world trends: electrification is growing but not yet dominant.

+The Dataset Represents a Premium-oriented Segment, with the absence of big car producers.

 ##  Key Findings
 1. Price Distribution (after removing top 1%)
 The price distribution is right‑skewed, even after trimming the top 1% of extreme luxury outliers.
 Most cars fall between €10,000 and €40,000, with frequency dropping steadily as prices rise.